-4.2.3.1 Crossings where bats may be present
+4.2.4.1 Crossings where bats may be present

-Mature trees and buildings/structures with potential for bats that lie adjacent or along to proposed routes are presented in Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a) and Appendix B.
+Mature trees and buildings/structures with potential for bats that lie adjacent or along to proposed routes are presented in Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a) and Appendix B. Locations where pre-construction checks are required have been identified in Table 1 at 4.1.